cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 * `debian_nfs_server` (see below for using Swift as the droplet blobstore)
 * `uaa`

 There are different ways that networking can be configured.
-If your OpenStack has Quantum running, then you can use advanced compositions of subnets to isolate and protect each job, thus providing greater security.
+If your OpenStack has Neutron running, then you can use advanced compositions of subnets to isolate and protect each job, thus providing greater security.
 In this section, no advanced networking will be used.

 Only a single public floating IP is required.
 Replace your allocated floating IP with `2.3.4.5` below.